 How do I know if content automation is right for my business?

-If you're producing 4+ pieces of content weekly or managing more than one content channel, automation (n8n, Claude Code agents) becomes valuable.
-The time saved on repetitive workflows—publishing, meta optimization, social posting, image resizing—compounds quickly and frees you for strategy work that can't be automated.
+If you’re producing several pieces of content weekly or running more than one content channel, automation (n8n, Claude Code agents) starts paying for itself.
+The time saved on repetitive ops work — publishing, meta optimization, social posting, image resizing — compounds quickly and frees you for the strategy work that can’t be automated.
+For an operator, that’s the point at which a tool stops being a convenience and starts replacing a delegated role.

-What's the biggest mistake creators make with AI tools?
+What’s the biggest mistake operators make with AI tools?